The Limits to Learning a Diffusion Model

 \section{Numerical Results}

 We run experiments on real-world datasets for both the Bass and SIR models to demonstrate how the theoretical results from \cref{sec:limits_to_learning} manifest in practice.
-We describe two sets of empirical results: \begin{itemize} \item \cref{sec:exp:benchmark_datasets} mirrors the theory in this paper and makes two points: First, the relative error one sees in real-world datasets on quantities of interest as a function of the number of observations closely hews to that predicted by our results.
-Second, the time at which predictions of key quantities `turn accurate' is late in the diffusions and again matches our theory. \item Our analysis demonstrates that one way to potentially produce accurate forecasts {\em early} in a diffusion would be the use of an estimator with an informative bias on $N$.
-In \cref{sec:exp:covid19}, we describe how this insight was used in a broader effort to build one of the first broadly distributed county-level forecasts available for COVID-19. \end{itemize}
+We describe three sets of empirical results: \begin{itemize} \item \cref{sec:exp:benchmark_datasets} mirrors the theory in this paper and makes two points: First, the relative error one sees in real-world datasets on quantities of interest as a function of the number of observations closely hews to that predicted by our results.
+Second, the time at which predictions of key quantities `turn accurate' is late in the diffusion and again matches our theory.

 \item In \cref{sec:hetergeneous_mixing}, we conduct a set of semi-synthetic experiments on a variant of the SIR model that captures heterogeneously mixing subpopulations.
 Since the SIR model assumes that the population mixes uniformly, a practical use of the SIR model needs to be at the right level of granularity.
 We show that even when we divide the population into smaller subpopulations with different mixing rates, we observe the same phenomenon regarding the estimation of $N$ --- the accuracy sharply increases after $N^{2/3}$ observations.

 \item In \cref{sec:exp:covid19}, we describe an approach for COVID-19 forecasting of US counties that leverages an \textit{informative bias} on $N$ to work around the limits of learning.
 We consider a realistic variant of the SIR model that accounts for non-stationarities and rich county-level covariates, and we employ a heuristic for estimating the parameters that was directly inspired by our main theoretical results.
 Specifically, this estimation method leverages the plurality of US counties, as well as the heterogeneity in the timing of COVID-19 infections across these counties.
 We show that the insight of our estimation results can guide the development of forecasting methods which significantly improved the forecasting power, compared to a naive estimation method. \end{itemize}